EF-VLNET-2026/EF-VLNet/README.md

 ## Dataset

 This project uses the `EchoNet-Dynamic` dataset.
 You can download it from the official repository: [EchoNet-Dynamic GitHub](https://github.com/echonet/dynamic).
 Place the dataset inside the `data` folder.
+The data folder is accessed from the web address of the web disk: files shared through the web disk: data.zip
+Link: https://pan.baidu.com/s/1zaA5LEkOFm3tjMDKXQAv7w?pwd=momo Extraction code: momo

 Pre-trained models and key data for this project are included in the `checkpoints_r2plus1d_sigmoid` folder  and  `checkpoints_r2plus1d_tanh` folder   for immediate use, or you can train and adjust them yourself.